Table of Contents[Hide][Show]

 Research led by the professor David Jenkins, research chair in nutrition and metabolism at the University of Toronto, suggests that almonds benefit the heart due to vitamin E, monounsaturated fats, fiber, and numerous antioxidant phytochemicals including phenols, flavonoids, proanthocyanidins, and phytosterols.
 This is just a partial list of the pluses of eating almonds.

 Jenkins work is a follow-up to a large Harvard study that found eating nuts decreased mortality rates by 20 percent.
 It further builds on Jenkins’ own work from 10 years prior which suggests, in the American Heart Association’s journal Circulation, “Almonds used as snacks in the diets of hyperlipidemic subjects significantly reduce coronary heart disease risk factors.”
 (4)

 It appears that an almond a day may keep the doctor away!
 But the keyword here is “may”.

 The Bad: Almond Flour Concerns

 Before you go replacing all your grain flours with almond, however, there are a few important things to consider.

 Almonds are Very High in Calories

 Eating a serving of whole almonds is around 23 whole nuts.
 This is about a handful (1 ounce).
 Eating a serving of almond flour easily doubles this.
-It is common for almond based grain free recipes to require 1 ½ cups of almond flour or more, tallying a whooping 135 nuts.
+It is common for almond-based grain free recipes to require 1 ½ cups of almond flour or more, tallying a whopping 135 nuts.
 This amount of nut flour may make as little as two to three servings.
 That is over 40 almonds in a single serving!